Ozark Trail Cooler vs. YETI

 Some may be better for people on a budget while others may be more appropriate for those who want value for their money.

-The YETI Tundra is the leader on the market – which is why it is also a little high in the budget zone.
+The YETI Tundra is the leader on the market – which is why it is also a little hard on the budget.

 Here are some features that might interest you regarding the YETI: